 It also improves overall campaign performance and reduces the need for customized optimizations.

-MatchCraft works with partners in 4 countries and 23 languages.
+MatchCraft works with partners in over 42 countries and 23 languages.
 Is the taxonomy the same across all these different places?

 No. A good taxonomy is a linguistic and cultural representation of the businesses in a specific market.

 When we create any taxonomy, we hire native language speakers who understand search engine marketing, know the best practices for MatchCraft’s platform and are immersed in their local country and language.
 They create the category structure that mirrors the way businesses and services are packaged in their respective countries.